Club Bolívar

 Club Bolívar (/es/) is a Bolivian professional football club that currently plays in the Bolivian Primera División.
 Founded in 1925 in honor of military leader Simón Bolívar, the club has used light blue kits throughout its history, which is why it is nicknamed "Los Celestes" (The Sky Blues).

 The club has two stadiums; Estadio Libertador Simón Bolívar, which has a capacity for 5,000 people and is located in the Tembladerani neighborhood of La Paz, is only used for training sessions and friendly matches.
 Estadio Hernando Siles, which holds a capacity for 41,143 people, is the club's main stadium, and is used for official matches.

 Bolívar began playing the amateur era two years after its foundation, in 1927, and in the 1932 tournament the club won its first championship title.

 In the professional era, the club won the first tournament of the Bolivian Primera División in 1950, and since then has won 31 league titles, making it the most successful Bolivian football club.
 According to International Federation of Football History & Statistics (IFFHS) statistics, Club Bolívar is the best Bolivian football team of the 20th century and the first decade of the 21st century.

 At an international level, Club Bolívar is statistically the club that has best represented Bolivia in international tournaments.
-The Bolivian club is in the 9th position of the Historical table of the Copa Libertadores; it has participated 39 times in this tournament, being in this way the seventh team at the South American level with the most participations and also the ninth team with most victories in the history of the Libertadores.
-Among its 39 appearances in the Copa Libertadores, its best performances were in the 1986 and 2014 editions, where Bolivar finished as a semi-finalist, and as of today is the only Bolivian club to reach this stage.
+The Bolivian club is in the 8th position of the Historical table of the Copa Libertadores; it has participated 40 times in this tournament, being in this way the seventh team at the South American level with the most participations and also the ninth team with most victories in the history of the Libertadores, 108 victories.
+Among its 40 appearances in the Copa Libertadores, its best performances were in the 1986 and 2014 editions, where Bolivar finished as a semi-finalist, and as of today is the only Bolivian club to reach this stage.

 Bolívar played its first international final in 2004, where it was runner-up to Boca Juniors in that year's Copa Sudamericana.
 Bolivar has 12 participations in this tournament, and is the only Bolivian team to reach the final (although it was the second Bolivian club to do so, following Mariscal Santa Cruz, which won the Recopa Sudamericana de Clubes in 1970.)
 In the historical table for the tournament, Bolivar is ranked 20th.

 Among the best players in Bolivar's history are Marco "El Diablo" Etcheverry, Erwin Sanchez, Julio Baldivieso, Carlos Borja, Vladimir Soria, Ramiro Blacut, Víctor Ugarte, Carlos Aragones, Juan Miguel "Juanmi" Callejon, Walter Flores, Juan Carlos Arce, Joaquín Botero and many more.

+Clubs owned by CFG Listed in order of acquisition/foundation.
+Bold indicates the club was founded by CFG. * indicates the club was acquired by CFG. § indicates the club is co-owned. † indicates the club is no longer owned by CFG.